Compatible with: Amazon

 Never miss insights into the Amazon selling space by signing up for our email list!

 An Amazon keyword is a search term that potential customers type into Amazon’s search engine.
-Keywords are weaved into the product listing to enhance its ability to rank in Amazon’s search engine for those phrases.
+Keywords are woven into the product listing to enhance its ability to rank in Amazon’s search engine for those search terms.
+These keywords may also be utilized in an Amazon PPC campaign.

 Amazon limits the back-end / hidden keywords to 250 bytes, which is roughly equivalent to 40 back-end keywords.
 Letters and numbers count as a byte, while spaces do not.
 Typically, 250 bytes equates to 250 characters, except in the case of letters with accents or foreign language characters.

 To find the best performing keywords on Amazon, you need a tool like Helium 10’s Magnet to see estimated product sales, search volume, and search trends.
 The keyword will ideally have a high level of search volume, low competition, high number of estimated sales, and should be hyper-relevant to your product offering.
 You’ll need to find the right mix of those metrics, since there are very few keywords that meet all of those criteria.
-The most important metrics are relevance and search volume.
+We recommend that you prioritize your keyword selection primarily around relevance and search volume.

 Helium 10’s Magnet is the best tool for exploratory Amazon keyword research.
 It covers a wide range of data points, such as Search Volume, Search Volume Trends, the number of competing products, the estimated number of sales generated from a given keyword, etc.